A Guide to Avoiding Altitude Sickness in Nepal

 Make sure you have adequate travel insurance for high altitudes.
 Many travel insurance companies require notification or additional policies if you are going to high altitudes - be sure to consult with them.

 There are many online "gurus" or "influencers" who have in the past few years been touting non-scientific information or quasi-scientific information.
-Some of this includes that coffee is fine to drink, alcohol is does not affect you at altitude.
+Some of this includes that coffee is fine to drink, alcohol does not affect you at altitude.
 Science, and experience tells a different story.
 When it comes to consumables that cause dehydration, they can and do cause headaches and render it tougher to trek.
 Such physical conditions can also trigger or mimic altitude sickness.
+Neither of these things are good when trekking at altitude so it's best to avoid them.

 Similarly, there are a few people touting the local Nepali treatment for acclimatization prevention of eating garlic.
-Again, while there is some evidence that it can help, there is no exact science.
+Again, while there is some evidence that it can help, there is no exact science that proves otherwise.

 For ones own health and safety it's important to air on the side of caution and proven facts when it comes to altitude sickness prevention.